swiftlang/swift-evolution/proposals/0045-remove-falliable-initilizer.md

 try?
 Model()
 ```

+When importing Objective-C types we could have two choices:

+Choice 1) Instead of importing them as `init?()` we would import them as `init() throws`.
+Like above we would have a fix-it provided for call-sites to convert `init()` to `try? init()`.

+Provided we had some sort of generic error types in the language, the swift library could throw this generic error when the Objective-C initlizer returns nil.

+Choice 2) Since alot of the libraries use Objective-C code, this may cause a penalty hit when bridging from Objective-C and wonky code when bridging back to Objective-C from Swift.
+We could instead only allow `init?` when working with Swift classes marked with the `@objc` attribute.
+This would fit nicely with other magic Objective-C functionality and API (Like KVC) which is exposed to Swift which only works when marked as `@objc`

 ## Alternatives considered

 An alternative is to change the falliable initiliser to have the optional symbol required at the call-site: